govCMS/scaffold/README.md

 [TODO (e.g. custom content types, views, etc.)]

 #### GovCMS8 distribution updates

+> **@TODO**: This needs to be rewritten since GovCMS8 Scaffold project has been replaced by Scaffold project.

 The GovCMS8 distribution is periodically updated.
 It is important that any site configuration changes due to dustribution updates are incorporated into the starter kit codebase.
 The workflow for GovCMS8 distribution updates is as follows: